How To Break Up With Someone You Love

 Communicate your reasons clearly

 When breaking up with someone you love, you might feel the urge to soften the news by being vague about why you want out of the relationship.
 After all, you don’t want to hurt their feelings.
-Yet falling back on vague clichés like “we’ve grown apart” could leave your ex feeling like they haven’t gotten the full story, or suspecting that you haven’t been honest about how you feel.
+Yet falling back on vague clichés like “we’ve grown apart” could leave your ex sensing that they haven’t gotten the full story, or suspecting that you haven’t been honest about how you feel.
 This may make it hard for them to accept that the relationship is over.

 Of course, you don’t need their consent to stop dating.
 But if you care about them and want them to have an easier time moving on, spelling out your reasons honestly might be best.
 You don’t have to be deliberately hurtful, but you may not want to sugar-coat things either.
+Even though it may be painful, understanding tends to help the other person accept and move on somewhat more efficiently and fully.

 Cut off contact for at least a month